raktas/TestBank/README.md

 For those who want to contribute questions:

-Try to stick to the general format in the quiz4_TFMC file.
+Try to stick to the general format in the Chapter_4_questions file.
 The question file structure needs to be cleaned up a bit

-Ideally there will be
-Chapter_4_questions
-Chapter_5_questions
-Chapter_6_questions

 Right now the app program works with the following format

 Question

 Answer

 Question

 Answer